Christmas is just around the corner, bringing with it our annual chance to spend time with our family and friends – including our furry pals.

 We’ve put together a list of five easy ways to add animal welfare to your Christmas spirit.

-1. Make humane food the centrepiece of your Christmas lunch
+1. Make higher welfare food the centrepiece of your Christmas lunch

-If meat and eggs are ingredients in your Christmas lunch this year, make sure they’re sourced from farms that prioritise animal welfare by choosing RSPCA Approved.
+If meat, eggs or fish are ingredients in your Christmas lunch this year, make sure they’re sourced from farms that prioritise animal welfare by choosing RSPCA Approved.

 We know that shopping at this time of the year is chaotic enough, without also having to wade through the confusing range of product labels claiming higher welfare standards.
-By choosing RSPCA Approved, you can rest assured that the product you’re purchasing has been farmed humanely, with farms undergoing continuous assessments to ensure that the RSPCA’s detailed animal welfare standards are being met.
+By choosing RSPCA Approved, you can rest assured that the product you’re purchasing has been farmed with animal welfare in mind, and farms undergo regular assessments to ensure that the RSPCA’s detailed animal welfare standards are being met.

-RSPCA Approved products are available in both major retailers and many independents and butchers.
-With a trip to Coles giving you access to RSPCA Approved ham, turkey, chicken and eggs in one stop.
-Read more about RSPCA Approved products available in Coles this Christmas here.
+RSPCA Approved products - including ham, turkey and salmon - are available in major retailers as well as many independents and butchers.
 For more about the RSPCA Approved Farming Scheme, including RSPCA Approved brands and the RSPCA’s standards visit rspcaapproved.org.au

 2. Thinking of getting a puppy for Christmas?
 Read this first.